excoffierleonard/duplicacy_b2/README.md

 - The usage steps include the creation of a separate docker network, we chose this option because this Docker container will likely have access to sensitive files, the separate docker network provides additional isolation.

 - The appdata folder is by default linked to a Docker Volume for persistency ease of management.

+- Make sure to corretly bind the folders you want backed-up as subdirectories of `/duplicacy/backup` (it is set that way by default), this has two purposes: 1, it isolates the `.duplicacy` from the host filesystem, 2, it shows the name of the backed-up directory when inspecting the backup.

 ## License